keymetrics/doc-pm2/en/enterprise/guides/dashboard.md

 ## Common Questions

-* Is there a way to show historic value of a metric ?
+* Is there a way to show historic value of a metric?

   Yes, you need to use the "Metric line chart" widget which allows you to specify a timerange.
 Other widget are only in realtime.

-* I need to show a metric in a specific way (one that isn't covered by one of your component) ?
+* I need to show a metric in a specific way (one that isn't covered by one of your component)?

   We are totally open to implement other components, please contact us so we can discuss that !